Mjz86/c_colon/mcc.md

 - extern "c:" :

- the function has c colon abi , no restrictions.
+ the function has c colon ABI , no restrictions.

 - extern "c++" :